Item #05168 Marmion: A Tale of Flodden Field…. FORE-EDGE PAINTING, Sir Walter SCOTT.

 Handsomely bound ca. 1811 by Taylor and Hessey, Booksellers, London.
 Stamp-signed in gilt on the fore-edge of the front board "Bound by Taylor & Hessey".
 Full dark blue straight-grain morocco, covers elaborately paneled in gilt, spine with five raised bands, three of them double, elaborately decorated and lettered in gilt in compartments, decorative gilt board-edges and turn-ins, ochre watered silk liners and endleaves, all edges gilt.
 With the engraved bookplate of Isabel Beckwith Closson on front blank.
 A lovely example.

 The "Double-Line Painter" was an English artist, name unknown, possibly active in the 1920s.
 The most identifiable feature of this artist's work is the label for the painting.
 The artist labels his own paintings on the the front fly-leaf.
 If you look carefully you will see a neat light penciled double-line above and below the written title (like an architect would do).
 The painting title itself is also neatly written in tiny letters.
 This artist is highly skilled painter with high productivity."
 (Jeff Weber.
 Annotated Dictionary of Fore-Edge Painting Artists & Binders, pp. 95-96).
-Jeff Weber cites eight example of the "Double-Line" artist in his book on pp. 96-97.
+Jeff Weber cites eight examples of the "Double-Line" artist in his book on pp. 96-97.

 'Norham Castle' is in Northumberland, England, overlooking the River Tweed, on the border between England and Scotland.
 In the nineteenth century, Norham Castle became well known far and wide from the paintings of J. M. W. Turner.
 He first painted the castle in 1797, but returned to paint it many times.